Swiss police raid UEFA headquarters to examine contract

 Hugo and Mariano Jinkis are among several dozen football officials who were last year indicted in the United States as part of a huge corruption scandal which has swept the game and thrown FIFA into turmoil.

-Infantino was elected as FIFA president to try to lead the federation into a new, scandal-free era.
+Infantino was elected as FIFA president in February to try and lead the federation into a new, scandal-free era.

-TEAM is UEFA's marketing partner which conducts the negotiations for the sale of broadcast rights.

-"We can also add that the offer made by Teleamazonas was very much the 'going rate' for this category of rights in comparable markets in Latin and Central America," UEFA said.
+"We can also add that the offer made by Teleamazonas was very much the "going rate" for this category of rights in comparable markets in Latin and Central America," UEFA said in a statement to Reuters.

 UEFA said there had been a tender, competing offers and it would have been "unusual" if it had not accepted the Teleamazonas offer which it said was the best one.